arvidn/libtorrent/docs/index.rst

 Written by Arvid Norberg.
 Copyright (c) 2003

-Contributions by Magnus Jonsson and Daniel Wallin
+Contributions by Magnus Jonsson, Daniel Wallin and Cory Nelson

 Thanks to Reimond Retz for bugfixes, suggestions and testing